emtee40/SurvivalManual-wiki/Power.md

 Wind-power is also great.
 It can be available day and night - but you need wind.
 Also, generators are often bulkier and hard to transport.
 However, it can be a great option if you are stationary, and are not on the move.
 It is not particularly  difficult to build a wind-generator.
 Basically, you just need to get the wind to turn something - use junk and your [MultiTool](MultiTool) to get the wind to rotate a shaft and attach a motor.
 A motor is basically the same as a generator - you just need to build some electronics to harvest the power.

+Scottish engineer Hugh Piggott inspired since year 2000, ONG in several countries (US, France, Nicaragua) building low-tech nearly hand made wind-turbine from 1.2m to 4.2m, and 200W to 2000W.
+He wrote many books about it, available from his [website](http://scoraigwind.co.uk/) and translated by the motivated ONG.

 ### Water

 You can also use water to generate power.
 One option is to use the flow of a river passing by.
 There you basically do the same as you would with the wind-turbine - in this case, water rather than wind turns the generator.
 One big advantage of using a river is that you get a steady rotation-speed, and the flow usually does not stop, while the wind might.
 However, it depends on having access to a river or a dam.
 Speaking of a dam - you can also build things to direct the water and make the flow faster.